jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.20 EqualTo

-Performs a equal-to comparison operation on two rasters or a raster and a constant value.
+Performs a equal-to comparison operation on two rasters or a raster and a constant value..

 *Parameters*: